picandocodigo/useragent-spy/readme.txt

 **1.0rc2**

-* Added web browsers: Fennec, Swiftfox, K-Meleon, Shiira, Midori, Sunrise, Wyzo.
+* Added web browsers: Fennec, Swiftfox, K-Meleon, Shiira, Midori, Sunrise, Wyzo, Songbird, Dillo, Omniweb.

 **1.0rc1**

 * Rewrote entire code.
 Now easier to manage and add new stuff.
 Focused on adding devices detection such as cellphones and other internet-able platforms.
 Code is way more efficient, I think...

+* Fixed options page for WordPress 2.7 (register options and stuff)

 * Added CentOs operative system.